googleinterns/cros-hummingbird/README.md

 SPEC reference:	[NXP UM10204](https://www.nxp.com/docs/en/user-guide/UM10204.pdf)

-A report html file would be generated at under local directory, where HummingBird is downloaded: ./HummingBird/output_reports/report.html
+A report html file would be generated at under tmp folder, for example, /tmp/output_reports/report_20210824150025.html

 Capture both SCL and SDA data so that all SPEC limitation could be tested.